PythonCoderAS/cloudflare-ddns/README.md

 ### ⚠️ IPv6

-Docker requires network_mode be set to host in order to access the IPv6 public address.
+Docker requires network_mode be set to host in order to access the IPv6 public address unless you have configured Docker for IPv6 networking.

 ### 🏃‍♂️ Running